jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 ## 4 10 z
 ```

 When combining column-wise, the number of rows must match, but row names are ignored.
 When combining row-wise, both the number and names of columns must match.
-(If you want to combine rows that don't have the same columns, there are other functions/packages in R that can help.)
+(If you want to combine rows that don't have the same columns, other functions/packages in R can help.)

 It's a common mistake to try and create a dataframe by `cbind()`ing vectors together.
 This doesn't work because `cbind()` will create a matrix unless one of the arguments is already a dataframe.
 Instead use `data.frame()` directly: